We are drowning in information and starving for knowledge

 Nevertheless it is observed, that analytics is carried out entirely right from data capturing towards the definition of optimal sets actions, but no growth effect is created because the necessary actions are not executed appropriately – analytics as a crystal palace.

-Under such circumstances the realisation of Profitable Growth is not exclusively a topic of data and insights, but a topic for management regarding execution, controlling and ongoing optimization.
-In this case the challenge is the transition from an open loop management system (as is often the case reactive with an admin focus) towards a closed loop management system (with a focus on proactive behavior).
+Under such circumstances the realisation of Profitable Growth is not exclusively a subject for data and insights, but a subject for management regarding execution, controlling and ongoing optimization.
+In this case the challenge is the transition from an open loop management system (as is often the case with a passive admin or reactive focus) towards a closed loop management system (with a focus on proactive practices).

-Modern business analytics is carried through by means of easy to operate applications, which visualize results and insights immediately.
+Contemporary business analytics is carried through by means of easy to operate applications, which visualize results, insights and next best actions immediately.